mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

 -  files are read from top to bottom and only the first found alias in file will be used
 -  if the call is made from a script and there is an alias for that name in the script file, that alias is used (regardless if the alias is local or not)
--  if none of the above is true, then the order in which you loaded the script is used. mIRC looks for the first non local alias in the order 1-or-more aliases files in the Alt+D tab of the script editor, followed by the scripts of the Alt+R tab in the order they’re loaded.
+-  if none of the above is true, then the order in which you loaded the script is used. mIRC looks for the first non local alias in the order 1-or-more aliases files in the Alt+D tab of the script editor, followed by the scripts of the Alt+R tab in the order they're loaded.
 If you have the same alias name defined twice in the same file, the 2nd one cannot be executed.
 -  if none is found, then mIRC check if this is a built-in command name
--  if still no match and if it was a command call, then it sends the command to the server, which sends back RAW numeric 421 if it’s an invalid server command
+-  if still no match and if it was a command call, then it sends the command to the server, which sends back RAW numeric 421 if it's an invalid server command

-.. note:: The command line of a timer behaves as if it’s inside the script from where it was launched, it will execute aliases found in the file first.
+.. note:: The command line of a timer behaves as if it's inside the script from where it was launched, it will execute aliases found in the file first.